GenericMappingTools/scipy2017/README.md

 * Slides and information from all the other talks that I have given: http://www.leouieda.com/talks/
 * Teaching material for university courses and workshops: http://www.leouieda.com/teaching/

 > Do you intend to present a demo?

 Yes.
 I'll show our current efforts and results using Jupyter notebooks.

 > Does the work make any new contributions to open-source software?

 Yes.
 We are building a new open-source library.

 > Which existing open-source tools does it use?

 The library is a wrapper over the open-source Generic Mapping Tools library.
 We'll also use numpy and xarray for input and output.

 > What science fields are impacted by the work?

 Mostly the geosciences but it is also relevant for general purpose plotting in Python.

 > How does the work fit into the Scientific Python community?

 We are bringing a widely used tool in our community to the Python ecosystem.
 There is potential to recruit existing GMT users to Python as well as new users to GMT.

-## Tips and instructions from the conference website

-> Your placement in the program will be based on reviews of your detailed
-> description.
-This should be a roughly 500 word detailed outline of your
-> presentation.
-This outline should concisely describe software of interest to
-> the SciPy community, tools or techniques for more effective computing, or how
-> scientific Python was applied to solve a research problem.
-A traditional
-> background/motivation, methods, results, and conclusion structure is
-> encouraged but not required.
-Links to project websites, source code
-> repositories, figures, full papers, and evidence of public speaking ability
-> are encouraged.

-Tips from the website:

-> Who is the intended audience for your talk?

-> What, specifically, will attendees learn from your talk?

-> Does it have a traditional background/motivation, methods, results, and
-> conclusion structure?